AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder.md

 ---
-title: Send reminders using Adobe Sign for Salesforce and Marketo
+title: Send reminders using Adobe Sign for Salesforce and Marketo Configuration Guide
-description: Learn how to send an email reminder when an agreement remains unsigned after a period of time
+description: Learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time
 role: Administrator
 product: Adobe Sign
 solution: Adobe Sign, Marketo, Document Cloud